Medication Search - Halaven

 Print

-How does the Halaven medication work?
+How does Halaven work?
 What will it do for me?

 Eribulin belongs to the class of medications called antineoplastics.
 It is used to treat breast cancer that has metastasized (spread to other parts of the body), and at least two other types of chemotherapy have failed after the cancer has spread.
 It is also used to treat a type of soft tissue cancer, called liposarcoma, which has metastasized or is advanced and cannot be removed through surgery.